vyanmadai7/ML-Full-Course/README.md

 Very few finish..

-Be in the second group.
+Be in the second group..